 If you've agreed to bring an appetizer, you, more than other guests, must be on time.
 Nobody's going to feel like your hot crab dip after they've had dessert.

 No double dipping.
-This means you shouldn't dip your carrot, chip, or other dipper in the dip, sauce, cheese, or whatever, bite it, and dip again.
+This means you shouldn't dip your carrot, chip, or another dipper in the dip, sauce, cheese, or whatever, bite it, and dip again.

 Don't take too much of any one thing.
 Remember the line of people behind you want to take a little sample of everything too.